linode/docs/docs/guides/databases/redis/using-redis-lists-sets/index.md

 You have a few options when it comes to fetching elements from a list in Redis.

 - Use the `LINDEX` command to get a single element based on its index.
-This example fetches the middle element of the list created in the previous section:
+Redis's indices begin at `0`, so this next example fetches the third element of the list created in the previous section:

         LINDEX example_list 2